Hamisakim/MonoMelody/README.md

 # Approach Taken
 Eric and I worked together on a previous project and had good chemistry.
 So we decided to join forces.
-We both wanted an app that was interactive, and both being keen music fans we had a direction.
+We both wanted an interactive app, and both being keen music fans we had a direction.
-We used a basic wireframe to track our pages / componenets
+We used a basic wireframe to track our pages/components

 ![](/screengrabs/Screenshot%202021-04-30%20at%2014.03.04.png)

 Scouring the web we found examples of drum machines and sequencers.
-We quickly began trying to get a proof of concept and a way to save the music in a way that can handled by our backend.
+We quickly began trying to get a proof of concept and a way to save the music in a way that can be handled by our backend.

 We struggled with this for a long time until we found an experimental project called Reactronica https://reactronica.com/ We started by making a very simple synth to ensure data would be storable and playable.